 To avoid this, turn off the alarm for an hour while cooking, or you can relocate the smoke detector to a place where the smoke from the kitchen or hot air from the bathroom heater won’t reach out.

-The latter would be wise because turning off the alarm for an hour may put you in trouble.
+The latter would be wise because turning off the alarm for an hour may get you in trouble.

 5. Indication of proper functioning of the device